mayerrobert/jmurmel/murmel-langref.md

 ### round, truncate, floor, ceiling

-These functions take one argument and return an integer value or an exception if the value cannot be represented by a long
+These functions take one or two arguments and return an integer value or an exception if the value cannot be represented by a long
 (NaN, Infinite, integer overflow or underflow), eg. `(floor number) -> long`